-When comparing the trend since 2006, it can be noted that in Europe, the number of professional judges per 100.000 inhabitants has increased in average by + 1.6%, and at the same time, a trend towards relative stability in the number of judicial staff in the majority of European states or entities is discernible.
+When comparing the trend since 2006, it can be noted that in Europe, the number of professional judges per 100.000 inhabitants has increased in average by 2.1%, and at the same time, a trend towards relative stability in the number of judicial staff in the majority of European states or entities is discernible.

-In 16 states or entities out of 48, essentially in Western Europe, the number of professional judges per 100.000 inhabitants has decreased.
+In 15 states or entities out of 48, essentially in Western Europe, the number of professional judges per 100.000 inhabitants has decreased.
 This trend must be interpreted in the light of the comments made by the member states which follow table 7.2 above.
 The analysis of the gross number of judges between 2008 and 2010 explains this trend as resulting essentially from demographic effects: the states concerned are small states where the general population has significantly increased, which constitutes the main explanation for the variation in the ratio.

-In fact, among those states where professional judges per inhabitant are decreasing (in absolute figures), the number of judges in 2010 decreases significantly only in Greece.
-The decrease in Switzerland, Sweden and UK-Scotland is older and the number of professional judges has actually increased since 2008.
+In fact, the decrease in Switzerland, Sweden and UK-Scotland is older and the number of professional judges has actually increased since 2008.
 Some other states or entities (UK-England and Wales) may have modified their methods of calculation or of data collection, but without providing the corresponding information.